georgenorman/lab-kit-js/README.md

 </lk-css-html-example>
 ```

-This example renders only an HTML code example with live HTML:
+This example renders only the HTML portion (since the CSS ID is missing):

 ```xml
 <lk-css-html-example htmlTemplateId="tmplExampleRelInStaticNoMarginHtml">